 For centuries societies have played out the Santa Claus and Easter Bunny stories.
 Now there’s even an Elf on the Shelf to add to the Santa story, and it’s helpful to consider…

-But is this telling of tall tales really good for our kids?
+Is this telling of tall tales really good for our kids?

+This may not be as hard as it seems….Parents can keep Jolly Old St. Nicholas part of Christmas without any hint of deception to do it.
 You see, St. Nicholas was a real person.
-He gave gifts to the poor and needy and loved Jesus.
+He loved Jesus and gave gifts to the poor and needy.
 There was even a holiday in his honor on December 6th.
 The details are sketchy, but we tend to think that honoring St. Nick could be a good part of the story – with no need for deception.